Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

     -   HasCollectionComponent\<T\> - Checks if a stored collection component
         exists on the entity and is not pending removal

+## Using ExistComponent in Systems

+If you try to use `ExistComponent` inside a `SystemAPI` method, you might encounter some cryptic error messages.
+This happens because the `ExistComponent` is created by a source generator that Unity’s source generators can’t see.
+The solution for this is to define your `IManagedStructComponent` and `ICollectionComponent` structs in a separate assembly definition from your systems.
+This orders the compilation so that Unity’s source generators can see the full `ExistComponent` definitions, thus solving the issue.

 ## Collection Component Dependency Management

 Collection components have an intrinsic understanding of the `Dependency`